zenml-io/zenml/docs/book/user-guide/starter-guide/fetching-pipelines.md

 The result will be a list of the most recent runs of this pipeline, ordered from newest to oldest.

 {% hint style="info" %}
 Alternatively, you can also use the `pipeline_model.get_runs()` method which allows you to specify detailed parameters for filtering or pagination.
-See the [ZenML Client Documentation](../advanced-guide/environment-management/use-the-client.md#list-of-resources) for more information.
+See the [ZenML SDK Docs](../advanced-guide/environment-management/use-the-client.md#list-of-resources) for more information.
 {% endhint %}

 ### Get Last Run of Pipeline